eddmann/eddmann.github.io/_posts/2023/2023-01-28-solving-the-advent-of-code-2022-calendar-using-my-own-programming-language-santa-lang.md

 ### Running with the Runner

-Most of this article's discussion will no doubt be centred around the language and standard library.
+Most of this post's discussion will no doubt be centred around the language and standard library.
 Upon reviewing my notes, I realised that I had not given much thought towards [the runner](https://eddmann.com/posts/designing-santa-lang-a-language-for-solving-advent-of-code-puzzles/#the-aoc-runner) itself 😢.
 In hindsight, I think the reason for this was probably the biggest compliment I could give - it just worked!
 I spent the majority of my time using the CLI runtime, and with the combination of the test runner and in-built means of downloading the puzzle input, I was able to get _up n' problem-solving_ very quickly each day.